wsdwsd08290829/EmergencySystem/MyUscMapEmergencySystem/Readme.txt

 4. Usage and run:
-	create db and user in oracle database run mycreatedb.sql to create table, insert meta data and set indexes; load project to eclipse, add dependencies to class path and run emergency.java
+	create db and user in oracle database run mycreatedb.sql to create table, insert meta data and set indexes; load project to eclipse, run populate.java to load *.xy data to db add dependencies to class path and run emergency.java to start app

 5. Dependencies
 	sdoapi.jar(for spatial query), ojdbc6.jar(db driver)